-This easy lemon cardamom cake is delicate, light, moist, intensely citrusy and not overly sweet.
-Ground cardamom adds a subtle floral flavor and a sprinkle of chopped pistachios provides just the right amount of crunch.
+This easy lemon cardamom cake is delicate, moist, intensely citrusy and not overly sweet.
+Ground cardamom adds a subtle floral flavor to this light and airy cake.
+A sprinkle of chopped pistachios provides visual appeal and a great texture contrast.

-If you like this cake, be sure to check out more of our delicious cardamom desserts!
+If you like this cake, be sure to check out more delicious cardamom desserts!

 - 1 teaspoon cardamom will give the cake a subtle cardamom flavor.
 If you prefer a stronger flavor, add 2 teaspoons ground cardamom.